 On a usual note, the story of Mahabharata is told from the Era of Shantanu but there are some characters that come before Shantanu who played an important role in the whole game plan.
 So, much further back, there was a master priest named Bruhaspathi.
 He had an outstanding prowess in rituals and was known for his tremendous intellect.
 So, naturally the King of Devas, Indira appointed him as his official priest.
 In Dwapara Yuga, rituals were a significant part of life as they played a key role in defining the various life situations.
 Till today, it lives on in few parts of this country.

 This Bruhaspathi had a wife called Tara.
 Tara means star and Bruhaspathi represented the planet Jupiter.
-In a ritualistic way, woman’s place was as significant as that of a Man and she always took an equal place in rituals.
-Without a Woman, Man was nothing to an extent that he was deprived of blessing, Mukthi, and heaven.
+In a ritualistic way, a woman’s place was as significant as that of a Man and she always took an equal place in rituals.
+Without a Woman, Man was nothing to the extent that he was deprived of a blessing, Mukthi, and heaven.
 It was a time when the social norms of Dharma fixed this so that no Woman was abused or neglected.
 So, Bruhaspathi needed Tara to perform his rituals and to help him continue his job in the Deva Loka.

 Bruhaspathi, Tara, and Chandra

-One day, Tara looked at the beauty of Moon and fell in love with the Moon God.
+One day, Tara looked at the beauty of the Moon and fell in love with the Moon God.
 She called him, Chandra came and they both got into a good romance.
 Tara eloped with Chandra.
 This made Bruhaspathi furious and restless because without Tara, he was nothing and he has to lose his prestige, power, and job.

 So, Bruhaspathi went to Indira and said, if you don’t get my wife back then I will not perform any kind of ritual for you.
 This made Indra restless and he interfered to compel Tara.
 He forced her to strict back to one family structure and said if you don’t come back then my rituals will go in vain.
 So, somehow, she was brought back.